LIET

 Innovation and Discovery

-- Labs are the birthplace of new compounds, materials, and ideas.
-Many life-saving drugs and technological advances started in a chemistry lab.
+Labs are where new compounds, materials, and ideas are created, leading to life-saving drugs and major technological advances.

 Understanding Safety and Ethics